 Call on China to free defenders and #RepealRSDL

-United Nations experts are clear: RSDL is a form of enforced disappearance.
-With estimations of up to 57.000 individuals under RSDL, enforced disappearances are endemic in China.
-RSDL tears families apart, and is intended to instill fear into China’s human rights movement.
+United Nations experts are clear: RSDL is a form of enforced disappearance and might amount to torture.
+With estimates from 53,000 to up to 90,000 individuals under RSDL, enforced disappearances are endemic in China.
+RSDL tears families apart, and is intended to instil fear into China’s human rights movement.

 Many human rights activists have stopped promoting dignity, peace and justice in their communities because they fear to be disappeared by the police.
 This practice – enforced disappearance – is absolutely wrong and prohibited under international law.
 Everyone should be able to speak their mind and participate in the life of their communities.